Table of Contents

 Mr Thomas Lovedale Nicholson( 1831-1891) was a Naval, military and civil tailor in Kings Street.
 He was born in Paramatta who had been “a bit of a bohemian” before joining the Independant Order of Good Templars (a temperance organisation) around 1877 and straightening himself out.
 This lodge seems to have been politically active.
 Tom became an alderman then mayor of Ashfield.
 Perhaps it was the influence of the Order that secured him large government contracts.
 He had a large family of 13 children (11 who were alive in 1881) and had been a keen cricketer.

 He had a mixed career as a business man.
-In he a failed foray into mining.
+He had a failed foray into mining.
 In 1867, as a cordial manufacturer in Dubbo, he was insolvent.
 Back in Sydney by 1875 as a tailor he was again insolvent in 1876, then again in 1884.
 He died 21st July, 1891.

 T. O’Farrell, Wagga Wagga